Thomas Jefferson and Jeffersonian Democracy

 Jefferson Regarding Slavery

-First, even as far back as 1769 Jefferson had proposed for that body to emancipate slaves in Virginia, and in his first draft of the Declaration of Independence he condemned slavery, but what he wrote about it was censored by Southern delegates.
+First, even as far back as 1769 Jefferson had proposed to emancipate slaves in Virginia, and in his first draft of the Declaration of Independence he condemned slavery.
+But, what he wrote about it was censored by Southern delegates.

 In 1776, Jefferson was the principal author of the Declaration of Independence, but he was on a committee including four others that probably arrived at a consensus proposing the content of the first draft, and he was not the sole author of the final version.
 The final product was decided upon by delegates from colonies all around the country.